AkashKhatrii/Full_Stack_Development/README.md

 2. Asynchronous
 > Opposite of asynchronous.
 Happens in parts.
 Multiple things are context switching with each other.
+> Basically, we give a task to someone else to finish it and return us the result.

 ##### Async functions vs sync functions
 Human brain and body is single threaded.